Teesside International Airport: Teesside International (2019–present)

 On 7 February 2022, new details of a proposed Teesside Airport Business Park were announced.
-A new business park, based on the south side of the airport, will include a new 1.5km link road running direct to the A67.
+A new business park, based on the south side of the airport, will include a new 1.5 km link road running direct to the A67.
 The existing north side industrial complex was also incorporated under the Teesside Airport Business Park banner.

-On 29 August 2022, the airport officially opened a new £2.5m cargo handling facility.
+On 29 August 2022, the airport officially opened a new £2.5 million cargo handling facility.
 The facility includes a refurbished 21000 sqft hangar with security screening technology, handling, freight-forwarding, customs clearage and storage.
 The facility can also be used for specialised charter flights for both air and road freight.
 Private and recreational aircraft owners were evicted from their hangar to accommodate this facility, some have moved out elsewhere, whilst some remain parked outside without shelter following the airport reneging on promised replacement hangarage.

-Teesside was the first airport in the UK to scrap the 100ml limit on liquids in hand luggage with the installation of new scanning equipment known as a C3 Scanner.
+Teesside was the first airport in the UK to scrap the 100 ml limit on liquids in hand luggage with the installation of new scanning equipment known as a C3 Scanner.

 In October 2024, aircraft painting specialists Airbourne Colours moved into a brand new hangar at the airport, with a second under construction.
 They work in close partnership with Willis Aviation Services.

 In October 2025, the collapse of Eastern Airways led to their Aberdeen route ceasing operations from the Airport.

+In November 2025, KLM announced the scrapping of one of their daily flights to Amsterdam Schiphol from summer 2026, leaving just two daily flights to the international hub.

+In 2026, Mavi Gök Airlines announced a new weekly summer route between Teesside Airport and Antalya, Turkey, scheduled to launch on 1 July.
+However, the airline cancelled the route before flights commenced, citing rising fuel and operational costs linked to international events.
+Following TUI's earlier decision to cut its own summer service to Dalaman, the cancellation of the Antalya route left Teesside Airport with no direct flights to Turkey for the season.

+In March 2026, Teesside International Airport announced a partnership with European Cargo to establish a new freight base at the Teesside Airport Business Park.
+The agreement involved five weekly flights carrying up to 375 tonnes of cargo to China.
+The deal collapsed just months later, on 3 June 2026, when the airline entered administration due to rising fuel costs and reduced flying activity.
+This resulted in the cancellation of the proposed base, halting operations and leading to the loss of 178 jobs across the airline including the 50 anticipated roles at Teesside.

 Airlines and destinations

 Passenger

-The following airlines operate regular scheduled and cargo flights to and from Teesside:
+The following airlines operate regular scheduled passenger and cargo flights to and from Teesside International Airport: